 Hello again, JPO readers!

-As always, we would love to hear your ideas for growing JPO's stature in the field while increasing its relevance to your profession.
-Please feel free to contact any of the Editorial Board members or myself with your thoughts.
+As always, we would love to hear your ideas for growing JPO’s stature in the field while increasing its relevance to your profession.
+Please feel free to contact me or any of the EB members with your thoughts.

 Steven A. Gard, PhD